 “My anxiety remains an unhealed wound that, at times, holds me back and fills me with shame-but it may also be, at the same time, a source of strength and a bestower of certain blessings”, Scott Stossel

 What are the perceived social implications of these three terms?
 Telling someone about fibromyalgia is like speaking a foreign language.
-Most people are unclear about this dis-ease and their eyes cloud over when you tell them about it- tough enough for the teller to describe, let alone the listener to understand.
-Inevitably they will ask if it is something like arthritis of the muscles, or even worse, they might be thinking “hypochondriasis”.
-Now shift for a moment and imagine telling someone you are a highly sensitive person!
-There is usually a little eyebrow lifting as the listener thinks one is being rather coy, attempting to shed a positive light on one’s delicate, little self.
-However, try admitting you have a great deal of anxiety and immediately anyone can relate to your situation.
-Aha!
-The person hearing this begins to tell you about medications or relaxation strategies there are for this mental problem.
-Of the three terms obviously the highly sensitive person label is the least derogatory.
+Most people are unclear about this dis-ease and their eyes cloud over when you tell them about it.
+It is difficult enough for the teller to describe, let alone the listener to understand.
+Inevitably they will ask if it is something like arthritis of the muscles, or even worse, they might be labeling us as hypochondriacs.
+Now shifting for a moment and imagine telling someone you are a highly sensitive person!
+There is usually a little eyebrow lifting as the listener thinks one is being rather coy, attempting to shed a positive light on one’s delicate, self.
+But there is a difference if admitting you have a great deal of anxiety.
+Inevitably the person hearing this begins to tell you about medications or other strategies there are for this ‘psychological’ problem.
+Of the three terms obviously anxiety is the one which is more understandable.

-Not all of these three types have every one of the same symptoms or traits, but the similarities are quite astounding.
+Not all of these personality types have every one of the same symptoms or traits, but the similarities are quite astounding.
 Not all are negative either- who doesn’t want to be intuitive, and empathetic?
-Many women are and some men as well, but it is when these traits are above average that they become problematic.
-Sometimes though for those of us with the three characteristics, our weaknesses are our strengths.
+However, it is when these traits are excessive that they become problematic.
+Sometimes though for those of us with the these characteristics, our weaknesses are our strengths.
 Elaine Aron, for example, describes the traits of the highly sensitive person as a gift, while Scott Stossel suggests that anxiety can be seen as strength, resulting in a hard working and diligent person.
 So far few have written about the gifts or the strength of those of us suffering from fibromyalgia.
-Is it because this dis-ease is the end result of life long anxiety and hypersensitivity, not actually a clear cut condition in and of itself?
-It would seem that the amygdala, the two nerve centers on either side of the thalamus in the brain that assesses danger, is in over drive for all three conditions, that is, it responds much more quickly to unexpected stimuli than that of most people.
+Is it because this dis-ease is the end result of life long anxiety and hypersensitivity is not actually a clear cut condition in and of itself?
+It would seem that the amygdala, the two nerve centers on either side of the thalamus in the brain that assesses danger, is in over drive, that is, it responds much more quickly to unexpected stimuli than that of most people.